aaronbieber/status/content/posts/2025-05-11-12-53-sunday/index.md

 ##### Black ??

 The "question mark" problems are just set as projects and the grade varies.
-At our home gym, the setter will usually put a grade, but at this branch the setters just put "?" so it's up to you what you think it is.
+At our home gym, the setter will usually put a grade in the Pebble app (not on the physical tag on the wall), but at this branch the setters just put "?" so it's up to you what you think it is.

 This one was pretty spicy for me, and I fell off of it a couple of times, but after watching `$WIFE` and one of our other friends send it, I had renewed confidence, and I did get it, but it's really slow and balancey and precise, which is not my usual style.

+The consensus was "spicy V4" for the grade.
+That seems fair.

 ##### Red V5